5170 Systems Analyst

 19. Contributes to the overall success of Computer Services by performing all other duties as assigned by the Coordinator of Management Information Systems.

-The Systems Analyst is supervised by the Senior Systems Analyst and directly supervises Programmer/Analysts’ programming tasks and activities.
+The Systems Analyst is supervised by the Senior Systems Analyst and supervises Programmer/Analysts’ programming tasks and activities as assigned.

 OFFICE OF HUMAN RESOURCES

 Level 7 - 1379 Points: A combination of education and experience equivalent to a Level 7 as indicated by the Equivalencies Chart, when permitted by the Minimum Acceptable Qualifications.

 Level 4 - 1196 Points: Supervision of a work group including hiring, training, planning, and directing the work of employees.
 At this level the job often requires close supervision of a rather small number of permanent employees, and/or small numbers of part-time workers, graduate assistants, and/or student workers performing relatively complicated technical or skilled work, and/or other groups of employees at a similar level.
 At this level it is frequently necessary to train and instruct others, and plan and direct work.
 Supervisory responsibilities may consume moderate amounts of work time and may include general work planning tasks.

 Level 7 - 2200 Points: Professional knowledge of the principles, concepts, and specialized complicated techniques of a profession.
 Knowledge of a wide range of information technology methods and procedures and specialized knowledge in one or more specific functions.
 Knowledge permits the incumbent to provide authoritative advice on difficult assignments such as planning advanced systems.
 Skill in applying knowledge through analyzing, designing, organizing, and developing major programs, systems, and networks.